CatVeiga/Placearch/README.md

 ## Authors

-Design the markers, and the idea, palette of colors, fonts: <a href="">Catarina Veiga</a>
+Design the markers, and the idea, palette of colors, fonts: <a href="https://github.com/cveiga819">Catarina Veiga</a>